 The Emperor asked all of his scholars to start traveling the world in search for the secret to immortality.
 Even though this seemed to be an impossible the task, the scholars couldn’t refuse China’s first Emperor.

-Since Qin Shi Huang was determined to become immortal, he didn’t hesitate to drink mercury.
 The Emperor would take small doses of mercury throughout the day in hopes of becoming a God.
-Unfortunately, he had no idea that it would do the opposite…
+Unfortunately, he had no idea that it would do the opposite!

 Historians are saying that the Emperor dreamed of a massive tomb where he could spend the afterlife.
-The tomb was going to be filled with guards, concubines and all other things that Qin Shi Huang might need in the afterlife.
+The tomb was going to be filled no just with guards, but also with concubines and all other things that Qin Shi Huang might need in the afterlife.
 Can you guess how many people worked on this necropolis?

 More than 700,000 construction experts and convicts worked to create the tomb.
 Most of you might know the tomb for being the place where 8,000 terracotta warriors have been found.
 They are Qin Shi Huang’s guards.
-But there is one thing you never knew about…
+But there are many strange things you never knew about…